 To avoid burnout, an Eight needs to prioritize self-care.
 Sometimes it is necessary to remind yourself that the more care you give to you will create room to care for others.
 How can you relax into self-care today?

-If you feel like you are moving full speed ahead on the path to burnout, please join us on the Wholeness at Work journey.
+If you feel like you are moving full speed ahead on the path to burnout, please join us on the Wholeness at Work journey and grab our Enneagram X Burnout Card Deck for insight into yourself and your team's needs.
 We dive into the symptoms, sources, and solutions to workplace burnout so that we can move forward whole in the workplace and our daily lives.